 Sexual assault convictions carry lifetime offender registration and court-ordered treatment programs that require participation in classes long after your case is over.
 And just as felony convictions for sex offense cannot be expunged, neither can most misdemeanor sex crimes.

-Computers and cell phones have added a new whole set of issues to this already complicated area of the law.
-The attorney you hire should be up to date on technological advancements available to users and law enforcement alike.
+Computers and cell phones have added a whole new set of problems to this already complicated area of the law.
+The attorney you hire should be up to date on the technological advancements available to users and police alike.